rolandu/user_tools/README.md

 # user_tools

-A collection of handy sheel scripts for user-level operations.
+A collection of handy shell scripts for user-level operations.

+- lib: libaries - can be included in other scripts
+- utils: utility scripts, require no config